Spine-Biomechanics-Group-Alkalay-Lab/Spine-Muscle-Segmenter/README.md

    ```bash
    nnUNetv2_predict -i "/path/to/input" -o "/path/to/output" -d 001 -c 3d_fullres
    ```
-   - Replace `/path/to/input` and `/path/to/output` with your actual input and output directories.
+   - Replace `/path/to/input` and `/path/to/output` with your actual input and output directories (folders).
    - Replace `001` with the appropriate dataset ID for your project.

 ---